 3. A DESCRIPTION OF THE ECO TRAILER PARKS: DEVELOPMENT MODELS

-Existing trailer parks are usually depressed or marginalized real estate assets because they are considered low class, low revenue and a low tax-revenue base for municipalities.
-These properties are often undervalued because of the low quality of housing units (trailers) that cover the site.
+Existing trailer parks are usually depressed or marginalized real estate assets because they are sometimes considered low class, low revenue and a low tax-revenue base for municipalities.
+These properties are often undervalued because of the low quality of housing units (trailers) and unfettered DIY additions aka.
+‘Florida Rooms’, sheds and decks that cover the sites.

 Their principal attraction for us is in the very fact that they are already zoned as trailer parks – something that is very difficult to achieve on existing, undeveloped properties for the reasons stated above, and something that would requires expensive and lengthy approvals processes to initiate from scratch.
 Setting out to create a trailer park where one does not exist, even a green one, would be met with significant opposition from neighbouring residents and residential associations.
 However, improving and upgrading existing parks with 3-4 star facilities, year round, ecological units will invariably make host municipalities proud, and go a long way towards eradicating the stigma associated with these particular forms of redevelopment and ultimately new development.